-- 1. Where tenders appear to be abnormally low in relation to the works, supplies or services, the contracting authority may require economic operators to explain the price or costs proposed in the tender. - 2.
-The explanations referred to in paragraph 1 may in particular relate to: - (a) the economics of the construction method, the manufacturing process or the services provided;

-- (b) the technical solutions chosen or any exceptionally favourable conditions available to the tenderer for the execution of the work or for the supply of the goods or services; - (c) the originality of the work, supplies or services proposed by the tenderer; - (d) compliance[...] with obligations established by Union legislation in the field of social and labour law or environmental law or of the international social and environmental law provisions listed in Annex XI or, where not applicable, with other provisions ensuring an equivalent level of protection; - (e) the possibility of the tenderer obtaining State aid. - 3.
-The contracting authority shall asses the information provided by consulting the tenderer.
+- Where tenders appear to be abnormally low in relation to the works, supplies or services, the contracting authority may require, or be obliged by a Member State to so require, economic operators to explain the price or costs proposed in the tender. - 2.
+The explanations referred to in paragraph 1 may in particular relate to: - (a) the economics of the construction method, the manufacturing process or the services provided; - (b) the technical solutions chosen or any exceptionally favourable conditions available to the tenderer for the execution of the work or for the supply of the goods or services; - (c) the originality of the work, supplies or services proposed by the tenderer; - (d) compliance with obligations established by Union legislation in the field of social and labour law or environmental law or of the international social and environmental law provisions listed in Annex XI or, where not applicable, with other provisions ensuring an equivalent level of protection; - (e) the possibility of the tenderer obtaining State aid. - The contracting authority shall assess the information provided by consulting the tenderer.
 It may only reject the tender where the evidence supplied does not satisfactorily account for the low level of price or costs proposed, taking into account the elements referred to in paragraph 2.